Azure/blobxfer/docs/10-cli-usage.md

 the Authentication sub-section below under Options.

 ### `synccopy`
-Synchronously copies remote Azure paths to other remote Azure paths.
+Synchronously copies remote paths (Azure or arbitrary URLs) to other remote Azure paths.
+By default, copies occur on the Azure Storage servers.
 This command requires at the minimum, the following options if invoked without a YAML configuration file: